 Let’s Connect To Amazon EC2 Instance:

-As we are set up with the security configuration and have our ssh key as well, we can now go ahead to connect to our instance.
+As we are set up with the security configuration and have our SSH key, we can now connect to our instance.
 Go to your ‘instances’ menu option.
-Right-click on the instance or check the instance and click on ‘Actions’ button above.
-From the list of commands, choose ‘connect to instance’ option. after clicking it, you should come up with a window with two different options as follows:
+Right-click on the instance or check the instance and click on the ‘Actions’ button above.
+Choose the ‘connect to instance’ from the command list.
+After clicking it, you should come up with a window with two different options as follows:

-- From Browser Using Java SSH client: This is the easiest and my personal favourite option.
-You won’t have to have installed anything on PC, need to have java enabled on the browser.
+- From Browser Using Java SSH client: This is my easiest and favourite option.
+You won’t have to install anything on your PC; you just need to have Java enabled on your browser.
 There is a small concern, though.
-You won’t be able to use chrome for this purpose if you are a mac OSX user ( as java 7 for mac doesn’t go well with 32-bit chrome).
+You won’t be able to use Chrome for this purpose if you are a Mac OSX user ( as Java 7 for Mac doesn’t go well with 32-bit Chrome).

-- Using A Standalone SSH Client: You can use x-shell/putty in a windows environment.
-For mac or Linux OS, the terminal will work fine as well.
-Though I usually face an issue on the mac terminal.
-It gets hanged after some time, and I need to restart the terminal and re-connect, which seems annoying to me.
+- Using a Standalone SSH Client: You can use x-shell/putty in a Windows environment.
+The terminal will work fine on a Mac or Linux OS as well.
+However, I usually face an issue with the Mac terminal.
+It gets hung up after some time, and I need to restart the terminal and reconnect, which seems annoying.

-As the easiest option, we will see how we can get connected from the browser.
-First, check whether java is enabled on your browser.
-If not, the above connection window will show you a message mentioning that.
-In this case, run the latest java run-time installer and restart the browser(if required).
-After you have enabled java successfully, you should be able to see options to enter in this window:
+As the easiest option, we will see how we can connect from the browser.
+First, check whether Java is enabled on your browser.
+If not, the above connection window will show you a message.
+In this case, run the latest Java run-time installer and restart the browser(if required).
+After you have enabled Java successfully, you should be able to see options to enter in this window:

-Public DNS: The public DNS address/IP will be given for the instance you selected.
+Public DNS: The public DNS address/IP for the instance you selected will be provided.
 You won’t need to enter this.

 User Name: It’s given as ‘root’ by default.
-However, amazon won’t allow you to connect as root for security reasons.
-Rather, you will rather need to access via another user, and then you may switch to root if you want.
-Here, in my case, a default user ‘ubuntu’ existed by default, and I entered that username here.
+However, Amazon won’t allow you to connect as root for security reasons.
+You will need to access via another user, and then you may switch to root if you want.
+In my case, a default user, ‘ubuntu,’ existed by default, and I entered that username here.

-Key name: It’s also given by default with the name you created/imported the key pair.
+Key name: It’s also given by default by the name you created/imported for the key pair.

 Private Key Path: The path of the private key file on your local system.
 Give the full path name.
-Just to mention, this key doesn’t have any extension.
+This key doesn’t have any extension.

-Also, optionally you can select to save the given info on the browser so that next time, you don’t need to re-enter them.
+Also, optionally, you can select to save the given info on the browser so that you don’t need to re-enter them next time.

 Now, click the ‘Launch SSH Client’ button.
 If you have done all properly, it should get you a java based ssh terminal as follows:(you may be asked for permission first, from OS as well)

-Congratulation, you have done it!
-We are now successfully connected to our amazon ec2 instance via ssh protocol.
+Congratulations—you have done it!
+We are now successfully connected to our Amazon EC2 instance via the SSH protocol.

 Run Basic Linux Commands:

-Well, let’s test that we can really run commands on our terminal. first, after logging in, you should be able to see whether there is any update available for OS or not.
+Well, let’s test that we can run commands on our terminal.
+First, after logging in, you should be able to see whether there is any update available for OS.
 If so, let’s run the following commands to get our OS up to date:

 $ sudo apt-get update